shubh24/shubh24.github.com/_posts/2017-09-08-Indiahacks ML Finale | LIVE BLOG.md

 <!-- ![hall_1]({{site.baseurl}}/images/indiahacks_live_blog/hall_1.jpg) -->
 <!-- ![hall_2]({{site.baseurl}}/images/indiahacks_live_blog/hall_2.jpg) -->

+**Setptember 9th, 11:02** -- So, i don't rank within the Top 10 on the final leaderboard.
+Slightly disheartened, but i should remember that i'm just a newbie in this game.
+A lot of my competitors were experienced data scientists and top kagglers.
+If nothing, i should be taking inspiration from the champs, there's a lot to learn, a lot to do!
+Adios :)

 **03:38** -- Yeah, calling it a night.
 Will update when the private leaderboard is released in the morning.

 **02:48** -- I'm trying incremental ideas, not helping a lot.
 Guess my position is stuck at 9th now.
 With my mind zoning off, settling the competition seems like the best option.